SequentiaSEQ/electrs-sequentia/README.md

   With these new indexes, bitcoind is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.

-- Support for Liquid and other Elements-based networks, including CT, peg-in/out and multi-asset.
+- Support for Sequentia and other Elements-based networks, including CT, peg-in/out and multi-asset.
-  (requires enabling the `liquid` feature flag using `--features liquid`)
+  (requires enabling the `sequentia` feature flag using `--features sequentia`)

 ### CLI options